SOIL&WAT 3005WT - Research Project: Soil and Land Systems III

 General Course Information

-Course Code SOIL&WAT 3005WT Course Research Project: Soil and Land Systems III Coordinating Unit School of Agriculture, Food and Wine Term Semester 2 Level Undergraduate Location/s Waite Campus Units 3 Contact Up to 10 hours per week Available for Study Abroad and Exchange Y Corequisites Two Level III courses or equivalent acceptable to the proposed supervisor of the project Restrictions Before enrolling in this course, students must find an academic who agrees to supervise the research project.
-Course Description The course consists of a small research project of the student's choosing on a topic acceptable to the Soils Research Group.
-It will be undertaken during the 3rd year of the academic program.
+Course Code SOIL&WAT 3005WT Course Research Project: Soil and Land Systems III Coordinating Unit School of Agriculture, Food and Wine Term Semester 1 Level Undergraduate Location/s Waite Campus Units 3 Contact Up to 10 hours per week Available for Study Abroad and Exchange Y Corequisites Two Level III courses offered by Discipline other than those serving as prerequisites, or equivalents acceptable to Head Restrictions Before enrolling in this course, students have to find an academic who agrees to supervise the research project.
+Course Description The course consists of a small research project of the student's choosing on a topic acceptable to the Discipline of Soil and Land Systems.
+It will be undertaken during the 3rd year of the program.

 The full timetable of all activities for this course can be accessed from Course Planner.